jkarres/enex2org/README.md

 Opening the file in Emacs, positioning your cursor in the table, and pressing tab should be enough to have orgmode finish the formatting.

+Use `--separate sometag` to output notes tagged `sometag` into their own file.

 ## What does it not do (yet)?
 - encryption
 - links to other Evernote notes